Karen Vogtmann

 Karen Vogtmann FRS (born July 13, 1949 in Pittsburg, California) is an American mathematician working primarily in the area of geometric group theory.
-She is known for having introduced, in a 1986 paper with Marc Culler, an object now known as the Culler–Vogtmann Outer space.
+She introduced, in a 1986 paper with Marc Culler, an object now known as the Culler–Vogtmann Outer space.
 The Outer space is a free group analog of the Teichmüller space of a Riemann surface and is particularly useful in the study of the group of outer automorphisms of the free group on n generators, Out(Fn).
 Vogtmann is a professor of mathematics at Cornell University and the University of Warwick.

 Biographical data

 Vogtmann was inspired to pursue mathematics by a National Science Foundation summer program for high school students at the University of California, Berkeley.

 She received a B.A. from the University of California, Berkeley in 1971.
 Vogtmann then obtained a PhD in mathematics, also from the University of California, Berkeley in 1977.
 Her PhD advisor was John Wagoner and her doctoral thesis was on algebraic K-theory.

 She then held positions at University of Michigan, Brandeis University and Columbia University.
 Vogtmann has been a faculty member at Cornell University since 1984, and she became a full professor at Cornell in 1994.
 In September 2013, she also joined the University of Warwick.
 She is married to the mathematician John Smillie.
 The couple moved in 2013 to England and settled in Kenilworth.
 She is currently a professor of mathematics at Warwick, and a Goldwin Smith Professor of Mathematics Emeritus at Cornell.

 Vogtmann has been the vice-president of the American Mathematical Society (2003–2006).
 She has been elected to serve as a member of the board of trustees of the American Mathematical Society for the period February 2008 – January 2018.